 Tuesday, January 21, 2020

 The State of the Industry presentation recognizes the important accomplishments of our industry during the last year as well as addresses the important challenges we’ll face in the upcoming year.
-Steve Sanetti, National Shooting Sports Foundation CEO, presents industry updates important for every professional to hear.
+Joe Bartozzi, National Shooting Sports Foundation President, presents industry updates important for every professional to hear.

-The State of the Industry Presentation sold out last year and the evening is an enjoyable way to make valuable new connections during the reception.
+The State of the Industry Presentation and reception are an enjoyable way to make valuable new connections during the reception.
+Tickets sell fast!

 All tickets are for general admission seating.

 Henry’s TV credits include appearances on NBC's The Tonight Show, CBS's The Late, Late, Show, and NBC's Young Comedians Special.
 He served two years as host of NBC's Friday Night Videos and had many guest roles on various network sitcoms.
 Henry was co-creator, co-producer and co-writer of “The Henry Cho Show” on GAC.